jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 <img src="/assets/cnn/conv_layer.png" style="border:none;width:70%">
 </div>

 When we process the image, we apply filters which each generates an output that we call **feature map**.
-If k features map are created, we have feature maps with depth k.
+If k-features map is created, we have feature maps with depth k.

 <div class="imgcap">
 <img src="/assets/cnn/filter_m.png" style="border:none;width:70%">
 </div>

 #### Visualization
 CNN uses filters to extract features of an image.
-It would be interested to see what kind of filters that a CNN eventually trained.
+It would be interesting to see what kind of filters that a CNN eventually trained.
 This gives us some insight understanding what the CNN trying to learn.

-Here is the 96 filters learned in the first convolution layer in AlexNet.
+Here are the 96 filters learned in the first convolution layer in AlexNet.
 A lot of these filters turns out to be edge detection filters common to human visual systems.
 (Source from Krizhevsky et al.)
 <div class="imgcap">
 <img src="/assets/cnn/cnnfilter.png" style="border:none;width:50%">
 </div>

-The right side is the image in the dataset that highly activate some neuron in the feature maps in layer 4.
+The right side is the image in the dataset that highly activates some neuron in the feature maps in layer 4.
 Then the image is reconstruct based on the activations in the feature maps for those images.
 This gives up some understanding of what the neuron is looking for.
 (Source from Matthew D Zeiler et al.)
 <div class="imgcap">
 <img src="/assets/cnn/cnnlayer_4.png" style="border:none;width:70%">
 </div>

-> If the visualization of the filters seem lossy, it may indicates we need more training iterations or we are overfitting.
+> If the visualization of the filters seems lossy, it may indicate we need more training iterations or we are overfitting.

 #### Pooling

 To reduce the spatial dimension of a feature map, we apply maximum pool.
-A 2x2 maximum pool replace a 2x2 area by its maximum.
-After apply a 2x2 pool, we reduce the spatial dimension for the example below from 4x4 to 2x2.
+A 2x2 maximum pool replaces a 2x2 area by its maximum.
+After applying a 2x2 pool, we reduce the spatial dimension for the example below from 4x4 to 2x2.
 (Filter size=2, Stride = 2)
 <div class="imgcap">
 <img src="/assets/cnn/pooling.png" style="border:none;width:50%">
 </div>